top of page

 • Episode Six: Modern card and payment processing platform

-• Unit: Developer-friendly banking infrastructure
+• Unit: Developer-friendly banking

 8. Accounting & Reconciliation (Codat, Rutter, NetSuite, Xero)